-If you already offer private long-term care insurance to your employees, you can continue to do so.
-It’s still your employees’ responsibility to decide whether to apply for an exemption.
+You still have the option to offer private long-term care insurance to your employees but it’s their responsibility to decide whether to apply for an exemption.
 You can’t apply for exemptions on behalf of your employees.

 Access to information about WA Cares should be easy.
-That’s why we’re committed to keeping you in the loop with all the information and resources available.
+That’s why we’re committed to keeping you in the loop.
+Check out our employer newsletter for regular WA Cares updates.

-Your business can get in touch with us through our contact form and a member of our team at the Employment Security Department will reach out to you.
+Email email@example.com and a member of our team at the Employment Security Department will follow up with you.